Nodrex/DataCollector/README.md

 val collector = EventsCollector.startSingleCollector<MyData> { /* ... */ }

-// ❌ BUILD ERROR: The lint check will flag this line. collector.emit(MyData::age, "25") // Expected Int, but got a String
+// ❌ Lint BUILD ERROR: The lint check will flag this line. collector.emit(MyData::age, "25") // Expected Int, but got a String
 ```
 The build will fail with a clear error: Type mismatch.
 Property expects type Int but received String.